Mohammed Ameziane: Resistance against Spain

-Spain took advantage of Bou hmara's rebellion in addition to the anarchy that prevailed in eastern region and the enmity which existed between the Riffian tribes.
+Spain took advantage of Bou Hmara's rebellion in addition to the anarchy that prevailed in the eastern region and the enmity which existed between the tribes.
 During February and March 1909 it managed to occupy Kariat Arekmane and Ras El Ma, then it resumed the building of the railway and the exploitation of the mines.
-It also benefited from the growing influence of its allies in the region, and poured money on them besides providing them with the newest artilleries, they used to support Spanish incursions openly and even tried to convince notables and tribes of the advantages of the Spanish incursions.
+It also benefited from the growing influence of its allies in the region, and supported them with equipment and money, which the tribes used to support Spanish incursions openly and even tried to convince notables and tribes of the advantages of the Spanish incursions.

-Amezian stood firm in opposing the Spanish invasion and refused all offers and lures given by general José Marina Vega, the military governor of Melilla.
-After meeting raffian tribes with whom he held meetings during which he was accompanied by Alfeqih Mohamed Hado Alazouzi and tackled the resistance issue.
-Then Cherif Mohamed Amezian had to wait until the end of the agricultural season when peasants gather their crops and seasonal immigrants return from Algeria so as to express his opposition militarily by attacking Sidi Mosa on 9 July 1909, thus, he put an end to the vibration of opinions and the hesitation which he began to perceive within the tribes.
+Amezian opposed the Spanish invasion and refused all offers by general José Marina Vega, the military governor of Melilla.
+After meeting raffian tribes, accompanied by Alfeqih Mohamed Hado Alazouzi, he started to resist the Spanish.
+He had to wait until the end of the agricultural season to attack Sidi Mosa on 9 July 1909, ending the hesitation of the tribes.

-Following a shutdown of the construction of the railway, building works resumed and, on 9 July, Ameziane instigated a party of Riffians (making them believe they would receive support from the neighbouring tribes) to attack a group of 13 Spanish workers, killing and slitting the throats of 4 of them and wounding 3.
+Following a shutdown of railway construction, building works resumed and, on 9 July, Ameziane instigated a party of Riffians to attack a group of 13 Spanish workers, killing and slitting the throats of 4 of them and wounding 3.
 (Note: The killed workers were: Emilio Esteban (born in Jérica), Cristóbal Sánchez (the foreman), Tomás Alineida (a Cuban mulatto), and Salvador Pérez.)
-This prompted up a retaliatory action by Marina Vega, kickstarting the Second Melillan campaign.
+This prompted a retaliatory action by Marina Vega, starting the Second Melillan campaign.